Being involved in a car accident is both devastating and tragic. It can often leave you feeling helpless and confused.

 Many of these accidents occur near or in pedestrian crossing areas.
 Distracted drivers or pedestrians crossing without looking can cause a car accident to occur.

 - Drive at a safe distance from other cars, leave enough room

 - Never drive distractedly: put your phone in “Do Not Disturb” mode

 - Program your GPS before you start driving

 If you have been involved in a car accident that was not your fault, then the Lawyers at Adley Law Firm can help.

-Do not hesitate to contact our lawyers.
+Do not hesitate to contact our car accident lawyers.
 Call us at (713) 999-8669 or schedule a free consultation.
-We will go over the legal steps with you and make sure you are protected physically and financially.
+We will review the legal steps with you and ensure you are protected physically and financially.